rwynn/monstache-site/src/advanced.md

 You can see that the document was updated as expected and an additional merge patch was added.

-Each time the document is updated in mongodb the corresponding document in elasticsearch gains a timestamped merge patch.
+Each time the document is updated in MongoDB the corresponding document in Elasticsearch gains a timestamped merge patch.
 Using this information we can time travel is the document's history.

 There is a merge patch for each version of the document.
 To recreate a specific version we simply need